USCCACS/GEARS/README.md

      <img src="./UnrealGEARS/images/PlaybackSim1.png" width=60%/>
 </div><br>

+## Requested Features
+1. *Data Feedback Support*
+   In our real time simulations in Unreal GEARS, LAMMPS is essentially doing all the work aside from rendering.
+Right now, the only data we extract from LAMMPS are the particle positions and types.
+However, LAMMPS is capable of supplying much more, including system temperature, energy, etc. Having a live feedback of these simulation properties for the user would be incredibly benefical for GEARS as a visualization tool.
+2. *Multi-User Support*
+   As of right now, Unity and Unreal GEARS only support single user immersion into a simulation or data viewing session.
+It would be great to have multiple users be able to wear a head set and observe the same GEARS session.
+A researcher in Los Angeles and another in New York could theoretically observe the same simulation in real time, providing simultaneous input and analysis of the results.
+3. *More Development for the Interactive Simulation* Although we've demo'd the ability to speed up, slow down, and pause a real time simulations in Unity and Unreal GEARS, further interactive support would also e incredibly beneficial to the utility of GEARS.
+Allowing a user to pause the simulation, take hold of one or more particles, and move or insert them elsewhere would make GEARS an even more powerful experimental visualization tool.
+4. *Visible Bonds in Unreal GEARS with LAMMPS*
+   There is no mechanism for calculating and visualizing where bonds occur between particles in the Unreal LAMMPS simulations.

+## Known Issues
+* Making illegal/invalid LAMMPS calls in the LAMMPS input script will cause the engine to freeze
+* OpenMP support in the LAMMPS input script only works when utilizing all the cores available on the machine.
+Only utilizing a fraction of the cores has been shown to cause the engine to crash.
+* The billboards in Unreal GEARS rotate about the bottom center of the square.
+It would be better for them to rotate about the actual center of the billboard.
+This issue is more noticable when many particles are in close proximity.

 ## License

 This project is licensed under the GPU 3.0 license - see the [LICENSE.md](LICENSE.md) file for details